jared-w/RotatedRevealers/README.md

 # Rotated Revealer
+Heavily modified from the original Rotated Revealer repo.
+The purpose of this exercise was to reproduce the revealer effects as close as possible using only vanilla javascript and CSS animations.

+---

 Demos of the tutorial on how to create and animate a rotated overlay, or "reveal" element for interesting page transition effects.